ronniefuertes/big-data-migration_glbnt/README.md

 - `departments`: 2 columns (id, department)
 - `hired_employees`: 5 column (id, name, datetime, department_id, job_id)

+### Data dictionary rules
+the system will not only check for duplicates within the CSV file but also ensure that no duplicate records are inserted into the database.

+- **Session Management**: Introduced SessionLocal for managing database sessions.
+- **Data Insertion with Duplication Check**: Added insert_data_with_check function to check for existing records in the database before inserting new ones.
+This function uses SQLAlchemy ORM to query the database and avoid inserting duplicates.
+- **Unique Constraints**: Ensure that the table schema includes primary keys or unique constraints where necessary.

 ## Project Structure
-- `app/main.py`: The main FastAPI application file.
+- **app/main.py**: The main FastAPI application file.
-- `Dockerfile`: Dockerfile for building the FastAPI application.
+- **Dockerfile**: Dockerfile for building the FastAPI application.
-- `docker-compose.yml`: Docker Compose file for setting up the FastAPI application and MySQL database.
+- **docker-compose.yml**: Docker Compose file for setting up the FastAPI application and MySQL database.
-- `data/`: Directory to store the uploaded CSV files.
+- **data/**: Directory to store the uploaded CSV files.
+- **documentation/**: Directory to store the file with the challenge.

 ## License
 This project is licensed under the MIT License.